Healthy Homes Assessment Te Mata

 Te Mata Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Te Mata and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is required for all Te Mata and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.
+• Landlords and property managers must keep records to demonstrate compliance with each Healthy Homes Standards that apply or will be applied to the rental property.

-• Private landlords and property managers have to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.
+• Private landlords and property managers have to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Beginning 1 July 2024